Clearing the Container-Codec Confusion

 Codec as a Solution to File Size Limit

-To recap a video container is a house and a codec comprises of bundled video components stored in the house.
+To recap a video container is a house and a codec comprised of bundled video components stored in the house.